-(i) The knowledge of regulations, standards and procedures in accordance with requirements in the MMM;

-(ii) The knowledge and skills related to human performance, including coordination with, as applicable, other maintenance personnel and/or flight crew.
+- (i) The knowledge of regulations, standards and procedures in accordance with requirements in the MMM; - (ii) The knowledge and skills related to human performance, including coordination with, as applicable, other maintenance personnel and/or flight crew.
 (GM)

-Identified/Assessed the requirement criteria for an overall training program in the AMO selection process.
+selection process.

 Interviewed responsible manager(s).

 Examined selected AMO selection records.

 Examined selected AMO oversight/monitoring reports.

 Observed maintenance outsourcing management (focus: process for verifying AMO has initial/recurrent training programs for maintenance personnel).

 Other Actions (Specify)